krishnahome07/monadfolio/README.md

 1. **🔗 Connect**:
    - **In Farcaster**: Automatic wallet detection and connection
    - **Web App**: Manual wallet address entry or use demo mode
-2. **👀 Visualize**: View your portfolio as stunning colored block charts
+2. **👀 Visualize**: View your famous Monad tokens as stunning colored block charts
 3. **🎨 Customize**: Choose from 5 color palettes and manage asset visibility
 4. **🏆 Achieve**: Earn badges based on your wallet activity (Farcaster connection badge currently available)
 5. **📢 Share**: Cast your portfolio and achievements to your Farcaster network